dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/serverless/runtime-environment.md

 When adding dependencies with the `setup.py` file isn't possible, you can build a custom base image:

 :::note
-Setting a custom base image is not supported for GitLab CI/CD workflows out of the box, but you can write a custom GitLab CI/CD yaml file that implements the manual steps noted.
+Setting a custom base image isn't supported for GitLab CI/CD workflows out of the box, but you can write a custom GitLab CI/CD yaml file that implements the manual steps noted.
 :::

 1. Include `dagster-cloud[serverless]` as a dependency in your Docker image by adding the following line to your `Dockerfile`: